arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 This can be done by manually building a segment tree.
 The important bit here is that ``append`` will take an id to attach to and return the newly added id.
 This is exceptionally handy when building a tree structure, as we can elect to remember or overwrite the last id.
-Alternatively, you could use numeric ids -- they are just sequentially numbered by insertion order --, but we find that this becomes tedious quickly.
+Alternatively, you could use numeric ids --- they are just sequentially numbered by insertion order --- but we find that this becomes tedious quickly.
 The image above shows the numeric ids for the specific insertion order below, but different orders will produce the same morphology.

 .. code-block:: python

     # Construct an empty segment tree.
-    tree = arbor.segment_tree()
+    tree = A.segment_tree()

     # The root of the tree has no parent
-    root = arbor.mnpos
+    root = A.mnpos

     # The root segment: a cylindrical soma with tag 1
     # NOTE: append returns the added segment's id, which we can use to